Dwake5/Fantasy-book/README.md

   <li>Implement Libra (can cure and revitilize)</li>
   <li>Implement Curses and Diseases (curses done)</li>
   <li>You lose 3 hp if you havent eaten, can be up to 7 with plague (3) and spirits curse (1)</li>
+  <li>Stop user choices going into new line (also on hover)</li>
+  <li>Write most of eat options, for when the player can choose to eat provisions</li>
+  <li>Write list of all items, because current item implementation is bad.</li>
 </ul>

 eatOption: [{ haveEaten: 1, haveNotEaten: 2 }],
+35,49,51,62,71,76,108,127,164,283
+134,267 cost money instead.

 notEaten: 3,
 enemies: [{ name: "Elvin", skill: "6", stamina: "4" }],
 getItems: [{name: ""}]